 Rake via

-To make it easier to track when snapshotting eligible buffs are active in your current state, icons will change on your action bar to an empowered state.
-Bleeds then applied while under a snapshot effect will also inherit the same icon, shown below:
+To make it easier to track when you have snapshotting buffs present, icons dynamically change on your action bar to an empowered state.
+Bleeds applied while under a snapshot effect will also inherit that icon, shown below:

 New and Updated Effects